Five Days for Change Frequently Asked Questions

 An intensive training program, Five Days for Change (5D4C) is designed for Student Affairs academic professionals and civil service employees focused on cultural competency, skills, and awareness.
 Focused on social justice and campus civility, participants will build skills in working in cross-cultural environments, while also increasing their skills and effectiveness as allies.

-Five Days for Change is held twice annually, during Winter Break and during the Summer.
-Sessions begin each day at 8:30 a.m. and end at 4:30 p.m., with a lunch hour and two 15-minute breaks included.
+Five Days for Change virtual sessions begin each day at 9:00 a.m. and end at 4:00 p.m., with a lunch period and breaks included.
+Due to COVID-19 precautions, Five Days for Change will take place virtually.

 What if I can’t make all 5 days?
 What if I have to leave early?